msupply-foundation/msupply_docs/content/docs/coldchain/sensors.md

 ![Cold chain API permission](/docs/coldchain/images/coldchain_permission.png)

-From here, simply follow the steps in the mSupply Cold Chain application documentation for [Integrating with mSupply Desktop](/coldchain/desktop-integration/#msupply-desktop-setup-steps)
+From here, follow the steps in the mSupply Cold Chain application documentation for [Integrating with mSupply Desktop](/coldchain/desktop-integration/#msupply-desktop-setup-steps) using the new mSupply user credentials created above in place of the store credentials.

 #### Fridge-tags and Q-tags